WordOps/docs.wordops.net/docs/how-to/configure-letsencrypt-dns-api-validation.md

 ### Step 3: issue your certificate

 For a new site secured with a wildcard SSL certificates with Cloudflare DNS API

+!!! warning
+    If you are using `sudo` to run wo commands, you need to use `sudo -E` to keep DNS API crendentials variables available for acme.sh
+    So just put `sudo -E` before the following commands instead of just `sudo`.

 ```bash
 wo site create site.tld --wp --letsencrypt=wildcard --dns=dns_cf